Annual WJSA Conference

-Call for paper and panel proposals on all areas of Jewish Studies regardless of discipline, geographical focus, or time periods.
-The WJSA usually features panels about Jews in the American West, pedagogical aspects in Jewish Studies, and contemporary Jewish issues.
-Panels devoted to the major anniversaries (i.e. centennial, bicentennial) of events in Jewish history or important Jewish individuals in 2016 are also welcome.
-The conference will be hosted by Willamette University in Salem, Oregon.
-Salem, Oregon's capital, is located in the beautiful Willamette Valley, one hour south of Portland, and one hour north of Eugene.
-Help with transportation from the Portland Airport will be arranged.
+Call for paper and panel proposals on all areas of Jewish Studies regardless of discipline, geographical focus, or time period.
+The WJSA always devotes some panels to Jews in the American West, pedagogical aspects in Jewish Studies, and contemporary Jewish issues.
+Panels devoted to major Jewish anniversaries and birthdays in 2020 are also encouraged such as:

 Paper proposals should be no longer than one double-spaced typed page and should be submitted with a short CV that contains contact information.
-The submission of panels on a common topic is encouraged.
-Organizers of panels should submit a cover sheet with the title of the panel and the titles of each of the papers and contact information for each presenter, followed by the individual paper proposals and brief CVs.
-Scholars of Jewish Studies, including advanced graduate students, are invited to submit proposals for papers/presentations/workshops.
-A limited number of modest travel stipends are available for graduate students and overseas scholars who will be presenting papers.
+Organizers of panels should submit a cover sheet with the title of the panel and the titles of each of the papers and contact information for presenters with their paper proposals and brief CVs.
+All interested scholars of Jewish Studies, including graduate students, are invited to submit proposals for papers and panels.
+A limited number of modest travel stipends are available for graduate students and overseas scholars presenting at the conference.
 Individuals wishing to chair a session should submit their CV.

-The WJSA is inaugurating the Baron Award for the best graduate student paper presented at the conference.
-The student will receive $200 and a lengthier version of the paper will be published in Shofar: An Interdisciplinary Journal of Jewish Studies pending approval of its final draft by the journal's editors.
+The WJSA confers the Baron Award for the best graduate student paper presented at the conference.
+The student will receive $200.

-Although there is no WSJA membership requirement for participation in the conference, a higher registration fee is charged for non-members.
+Although there is no WSJA membership requirement for participation in the conference, there is a higher registration fee charged for non-members.
 Deadline for submission of proposals is FEBRUARY 28, 2021

-Proposals should be emailed to Lawrence Baron at: email@example.com
+Proposals and inquiries should be emailed to Lawrence Baron at email@example.com